saikeshavramchinta-cmyk/Sai-Keshav-Ram-Chinta_25B4503/README.md

 I had to make several crucial choices to ensure this model was both mathematically sound and practical.
 Here is a peek under the hood at why I built it this way:

 ### 1. Keeping it Simple with 3 Regimes
-I chose to train the Hidden Markov Model (HMM) to detect exactly **3 hidden states**[cite: 2].
+I chose to train the Hidden Markov Model (HMM) to detect exactly **3 hidden states**.
 Why?
 Because market behavior naturally clusters into these distinct categories:
 *   **Bull:** The market is calmly rising.
 *   **Bear:** The market is steadily falling.
 *   **Crisis:** The market is experiencing violent, high-volatility moves.